 A CPS investigation doesn’t always mean that your child will be taken away.
 If the CPS investigator does find traces of abuse in the home or you admit them yourself, he or she will most likely seek temporary housing for the child.
 If you know you are struggling, and you might need the help of a CPS investigator, that is always an option too.
 Based on what the CPS investigator finds, and if they have substantial evidence, the investigation can lead to the following:

-Safety Planning: CPS decides that it’s safe enough for the child to stay with you at your home; however, he or she will work with you on a safety plan to better living conditions for the child.
-If you both agree, you, as well as the CPS investigator, must follow according to the plan.
+CPS decides that it’s safe enough for the child to stay with you at your home; however, he or she will work with you on a safety plan to better living conditions for the child.

-Family Based Safety Services (FBSS): CPS refers your case to Family Based Safety Services (FBSS) if they think you might struggle with the safety plan.
-FBSS will work with you, in the long run, to keep ensuring that your child is still safe and living under manageable conditions.
+CPS refers your case to Family-Based Safety Services (FBSS) if they think you might struggle with the safety plan.
+FBSS will work with you, in the long run, to ensure that your child is continuously safe and living under manageable conditions.

-Removal: If none of the others are an option, or CPS finds that your child is at risk, they will take your child under their guardianship and find another home for them.
+If there are no other options, or CPS finds that your child is at risk, they will take your child under their guardianship and find another home for them.

 You will receive a letter from CPS confirming the conclusion of CPS’ investigation with one of the decisions above.
 If you don’t agree with the letter’s determination, then you have the chance to request a review within 45 days of the determination letter’s date.
 CPS will then review their investigation over.